 Your daily commute tends to be a grind, not just on your overall well-being but also on your wallet.
 When you consider the costs for gas, maintenance, parking, car insurance, and toll roads, commuting can burn a hole in your pocket fairly quickly.
 Luckily, carpooling – or ridesharing – can help offset these expenses through qualified transportation fringe benefits.

-As an employee who carpools, you can receive up to $260 a month to cover transportation expenses, but only if your car qualifies as a “commuter highway vehicle.”
+As an employee who carpools, you can receive up to $260 a month to cover transportation expenses tax-free, but only if your car qualifies as a “commuter highway vehicle.”
 Your vehicle must accommodate at least six adults – not including the driver – and half of the passengers need to be employees.
 Additionally, 80% of the vehicle’s mileage should be used commuting between an employee’s home and the workplace.

 If you work downtown where free parking is usually unavailable, you can also exclude up to $260 a month from your taxable income to pay for parking expenses.
 When you combine this with the commuter highway vehicle benefits, you can receive up to $520 per month.
 Of course, check with your employer to see if they offer these fringe benefits.
 Some areas such as San Francisco, California require employers to provide these pre-tax benefits to their employees.